amyraawhite/CSC_345_G00nz/README.md

 ## Huffman Class

-The Huffman class is specifically designed for encoding and decoding text using Huffman coding, a widely used method of lossless data compression.
+The Huffman class is specifically designed for encoding and decoding text using Huffman coding.

 ### Overview